Rheology of Wormlike Micellar Gels Formed By Long-Chained Zwitterionic Surfactants: Results

 This discrepancy in $\tau_r$ vs $c$ data has been ascribed to the presence of micellar branching in systems where the trend followed by $\tau_r$ is mirrored by shear viscosity $\eta = G_p\tau_r$ \cite{candau2001linear}.
 Here, $\eta$ is an increasing function of $c$ throughout the investigated range (not shown) and the strength of the variation is close to that deduced from data in \cite{kumar2007wormlike}.
 While we haven't directly imaged VES at 60C, it is important to note that no sign of branching was observed in Cryo-TEM images at room temperature.
 Finally, the dependence of plateau modulus, $G_p$ on $c$ in branched systems is usually weaker than what is observed for VES \cite{chu2010wormlike}.
 A possible reason for the anomalous variation of $\tau_r$ with $c$ in our VES system could be a deviation in $\bar L$'s dependence on $c$ from the $\bar{L}\sim c^{0.5}$ growth law predicted by theory.
 Both $\tau_{br}$ and $\tau_{r}$ are functions of $\bar L$ and strongly influenced by how micellar length depends on surfactant concentration.
 This deviation could be induced owing to subtle dependence on end-cap energy $E_c$ on $c$ \cite{kern1994dynamic}. $E_c$ sets the favourability of creating two end-caps from none and hence critically decides the length of cylindrical wormlike micelles in solution.
-We don't investigate this situation further.
+We do not investigate this situation further.
 However, our results call for more experimental and theoretical work on self-assembly in zwitterionic micelles and related systems \cite{kumar2007wormlike,sarmiento2010microrheology}.
+We conclude this discussion on scaling of relevant parameters with surfactant concentration by noting that while the reported scalings for $\tau_{r}$ and $\tau_{br}$ differ from that predicted by mean-field theory, the plateau modulus scaling is close to the mean-field theory prediction \cite{khatory1993linear} and values reported for some smaller chain surfactants (for example in \cite{kern1992rheological,berret1993linear}).
+We also note that the reported scaling for $\tau_{br}$ is close to the newly uncovered value of -1.1 reported in \cite{tan2021determining} by conducting mesoscopic simulations with the inclusion of fast Rouse modes.

+\comment{We also note that at 60C, $\eta$ for 4.5\% VES is $~10^6$ that of water that that temperature.
+This requires very large micellar lengths.
+Further, we see that the reptation time extracted from $\tau_r = \sqrt{\tau_{rep}\tau_{br}} \sim 2600s$.
+The micellar length for this $\tau_{rep}$ calculated from formulae provided in \cite{tan2021determining} for reptation of cylindrical rods, is of the same order of magnitude as the $\bar L$ we calculate here.}